seewalker/philharmonia-samples/README.md

 ## The library
-To use it with leiningen, put this in your project.clj `[org.seewalker.philharmonia]`
+To use it with leiningen, put this in your project.clj `[org.seewalker.philharmonia "0.0.1"]`

 ## The Samples Themselves
 Overtone requires ".wav" files, but the philharmonia website provides mp3s.
-I've gone through the work of converting them, and you can download the samples from [my google drive](https://drive.google.com/folderview?id=0B7GoGDjZUyZ5flIxOXNPN2VjdXl2ZXpzTGRQTE9OU3pJYmV4Vlg3VFZRd3hhek5lelNiUVU&usp=sharing)
+I've gone through the work of converting them, and you can download the samples from [my google drive](https://drive.google.com/open?id=0B7GoGDjZUyZ5MUxsVmQxVzJOTVE).
+Note, this URL plays nicely with web browsers but not utilities like `curl`.
 The library expects a directory structure with naming conventions like what you can download at that link.
-The sample's root directory should be called 'phil-samples' and be placed in a directory called 'resources' in your project's root directory.
+To use these samples, unzip them into the 'resources' directory of your project (this is a standard part of leiningen templates).

 Because 'require'ing sampled instruments takes a lot of I/O, you may find that it takes long enough to cause your runtime system to timeout.
 If you are using leiningen, a way around this is putting `:repl-options { :timeout large_number_here}` where `large_number_here` is greater than the default, which was 5000 the time I measured it.